awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-s3/README.md

 ### Amazon CloudFront
 * Configure Access logging for CloudFront WebDistribution
 * Enable automatic injection of best practice HTTP security headers in all responses from CloudFront WebDistribution
+* CloudFront originPath set to `'/'` for S3 bucket

 ### Amazon S3 Bucket
 * Configure Access logging for S3 Bucket